-The Southern Africa Litigation Centre is working with Zambia Land Alliance in assisting community members (“Plaintiffs”) of Mugoto Settlement, Chikankata District, in challenging the decision of the new Chikankata District Council’s taking over individual farms and the grazing land of a community of 4429 people without following the legal and constitutional procedures more specifically the compulsory acquisition of land without compensation.
+The Southern Africa Litigation Centre is working with Zambia Land Alliance-Monze Branch in assisting community members (“Appellants”) of Mugoto Settlement Scheme, Chikankata District, in challenging the decision of the new Chikankata District Council’s taking over individual farms, residential areas and the grazing land of a community of 4429 people without following the legal and constitutional procedures more specifically the compulsory acquisition of land without compensation.

-In 1972, the then President of the Republic of Zambia, Kenneth Kaunda, constituted a commission named the Sakala Commission, which was tasked with, among other things, exploring the land in the Southern province and assessing the issues of unequal distribution of land in the region including if there was any bare land available.
-After four years of investigations, the Sakala Commission reported that no empty land was available in the Southern province but only land held by white settlers who had since left the country and had become absentee landlords.
-Regarding recommendations, the Sakala Commission recommended the government, among other things, consider repossessing farms left by absentee landlords living outside the country.
+In 1980, the then President of the Republic of Zambia, Kenneth Kaunda, constituted a commission named the Sakala Commission.
+This Commission was tasked with, among other things, exploring the land in the Southern province and assessing the issues of unequal distribution of land in the region including whether there was any bare land available.
+After two years of investigations, the Sakala Commission reported that no empty land was available in the Southern province but only land held by white settlers who had since left the country and had become absentee landlords.
+In its Report, the Sakala Commission confirmed that the “[S]cheme was established in 1978 and that farmers began to move in during 1979” and that the “total hectarage is 7,953 which was divided into arable units of 10 hectares each, communal grazing land and residential areas.
+The scheme is organised on village settlement basis” and further that it “ascertained that there were 164 settler farmers on the scheme at the time of the Commission’s visit”.
+Regarding recommendations, the Sakala Commission recommended that the government, among other things, consider repossessing farms left by absentee landlords living outside the country.

-Upon consulting the area chief on 13 September 2013, the settlers learnt that the Chief was never consulted or updated on these new developments.
+Upon taking over the disputed land, the 1st Respondent started constructing administration offices, staff houses, and a police station on the communal grazing land.
 On 14 September, the settlers watched helplessly as large commercial mobile machines moved into the settlement and began grading, levelling and other activities whilst surveyors pegged re-demarcated plots and other construction works were carried out on their grazing land.
 On 2 October 2013, the settlers sent a demand letter to the Chikankata District Council asking them to halt the construction works on their land within three days or risk facing legal proceedings.
 The letter was ignored, and the construction work continued.
+The 1st Respondent never consulted the Appellants and has not made any undertaking to compensate them in any form.
+Instead, the 1st Respondent argues that none of the Appellants holds a title to the disputed land, whether statutory, customary or otherwise.

 In the High Court

 On 14 November 2013, members of the affected community commenced proceedings in the High Court challenging the Council’s action.
-The community specifically asked the Court to issue some of the following orders:
+The community specifically asked the Court to issue some of the following declarations and orders:

-- An order that the Chikankata District Council cannot displace them from the land which has already been allocated to them and surveyed, awaiting issuance of Title deeds
+- An order that the Chikankata District Council cannot displace them from the land that has already been allocated to them and surveyed, awaiting issuance of Title Deeds

 - An order that the intended evictions and demolitions of their properties were wrongful and unlawful.